Secunderabad–Manmad line

 The line starts at and ends at and has around 85 railway stations between them.
-The major stations on the route are Secunderabad, Kamareddy, Nizamabad, Basar, Mudkhed, Nanded, Purna, Parbhani, Selu, Partur, Jalna, Aurangabad, Nagarsol and Manmad.
+The major stations on the route are Secunderabad, Kamareddy, Nizamabad, Basar, Mudkhed, Nanded, Purna, Parbhani, Selu, Partur, Jalna, Chhatrapati Sambhajinagar, Nagarsol and Manmad.

 History

 The Nizam of Hyderabad ruled over the Deccan region from the 18th century and under his reign, the railway line between Secunderabad and Manmad was constructed in 1905 by the Nizam's Guaranteed State Railway.
 The Secunderabad-Mudkhed portion of the line was approved for doubling in 2023.

 Operations

 The maximum and average operational speed of an express train from Secunderabad Jn. to Manmad Jn.